jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 2004  - 2014 solar grew by 52% per year

+#### Week 3: Energy Analysis > 3.6 Trends and scenarios in the global energy use

-cenarios: possible pathways of how these trends may develop in the future.
+Scenarios: possible pathways of how these trends may develop in the future.

 Why should we use energy scenarios and what do they tell us about our future energy demand and supply?